bradhowes/Joystick/README.md

 a `tappedBlock` attribute which one can use to receive a notification when the user just taps on the joystick handle.
 Note that when this property is not nil, there is a 0.3 second delay before one will receive handle position reports.
 This delay value is configurable via the `delayBeforeReporting` property.

-The view supports an option ([movable](https://github.com/bradhowes/Joystick/blob/558e7dea5081398b361b53a829f86b8a11170257/JoyStickView/Src/JoyStickView.swift#L57)) where the view will move when the user moves the handle to a displacement beyond 1.0.
+The view supports an option ([movable](https://github.com/bradhowes/Joystick/blob/main/Sources/JoyStickView/JoyStickView.swift#L62)) where the view will move when the user moves the handle to a displacement beyond 1.0.
 This can be useful when the initial position of the joystick in an app is not ideal for the user's thumb.
 Double-tapping on the joystick moves it back to its original position.

 In the animation above, there are two joysticks, one green and one magenta.
 The green is *fixed* and does not move even when the touch motion would cause a displacement larger than 1.0.
 The magenta joystick however is *movable*, with the base following the touch motion.
-For movable joysticks, the Base motion is optionally restricted to a `CGRect` in the [movableBounds](https://github.com/bradhowes/Joystick/blob/558e7dea5081398b361b53a829f86b8a11170257/JoyStickView/Src/JoyStickView.swift#L64) property, as is the case in the demonstration animation above where the magenta joystick cannot move out of the pink band.
+For movable joysticks, the Base motion is optionally restricted to a `CGRect` in the [movableBounds](https://github.com/bradhowes/Joystick/blob/main/Sources/JoyStickView/JoyStickView.swift#L69) property, as is the case in the demonstration animation above where the magenta joystick cannot move out of the pink band.

 ## Additional Properties

 Here are some additional configurable features of the JoyStickView:

-* [handleConstraint](https://github.com/bradhowes/Joystick/blob/558e7dea5081398b361b53a829f86b8a11170257/JoyStickView/Src/JoyStickView.swift#L34) -- optional `CGRect` which constrains where the handle can move.
+* [handleConstraint](https://github.com/bradhowes/Joystick/blob/main/Sources/JoyStickView/JoyStickView.swift#L39) -- optional `CGRect` which constrains where the handle can move.
 See the playground for an example.
-* [baseImage](https://github.com/bradhowes/Joystick/blob/558e7dea5081398b361b53a829f86b8a11170257/JoyStickView/Src/JoyStickView.swift#L127) -- a UIImage to use for the base of the joystick.
+* [baseImage](https://github.com/bradhowes/Joystick/blob/main/Sources/JoyStickView/JoyStickView.swift#L116) -- a UIImage to use for the base of the joystick.
-* [handleImage](https://github.com/bradhowes/Joystick/blob/558e7dea5081398b361b53a829f86b8a11170257/JoyStickView/Src/JoyStickView.swift#L132) -- a UIImage to use for the handle of the joystick.
+* [handleImage](https://github.com/bradhowes/Joystick/blob/main/Sources/JoyStickView/JoyStickView.swift#L119) -- a UIImage to use for the handle of the joystick.
-* [baseAlpha](https://github.com/bradhowes/Joystick/blob/558e7dea5081398b361b53a829f86b8a11170257/JoyStickView/Src/JoyStickView.swift#L78) -- opacity of the base of the joystick.
+* [baseAlpha](https://github.com/bradhowes/Joystick/blob/main/Sources/JoyStickView/JoyStickView.swift#L83) -- opacity of the base of the joystick.
-* [handleAlpha](https://github.com/bradhowes/Joystick/blob/558e7dea5081398b361b53a829f86b8a11170257/JoyStickView/Src/JoyStickView.swift#L89) -- opacity of the handle of the joystick.
+* [handleAlpha](https://github.com/bradhowes/Joystick/blob/main/Sources/JoyStickView/JoyStickView.swift#L90) -- opacity of the handle of the joystick.
-* [handleTintColor](https://github.com/bradhowes/Joystick/blob/558e7dea5081398b361b53a829f86b8a11170257/JoyStickView/Src/JoyStickView.swift#99) -- optional tint color applied to the joystick image.
+* [handleTintColor](https://github.com/bradhowes/Joystick/blob/main/Sources/JoyStickView/JoyStickView.swift#L96) -- optional tint color applied to the joystick image.
-* [handleSizeRatio](https://github.com/bradhowes/Joystick/blob/558e7dea5081398b361b53a829f86b8a11170257/JoyStickView/Src/JoyStickView.swift#L105) -- scaling applied to the joystick handle's image.
+* [handleSizeRatio](https://github.com/bradhowes/Joystick/blob/main/Sources/JoyStickView/JoyStickView.swift#L100) -- scaling applied to the joystick handle's image.
 Note that default is `0.85` due to historical reasons.
-* [enableDoubleTapForFrameReset](https://github.com/bradhowes/Joystick/blob/558e7dea5081398b361b53a829f86b8a11170257/JoyStickView/Src/JoyStickView.swift#L138) -- if `movable` is true, allow user to double-tap on view to move base to original location.
+* [enableDoubleTapForFrameReset](https://github.com/bradhowes/Joystick/blob/main/Sources/JoyStickView/JoyStickView.swift#L123) -- if `movable` is true, allow user to double-tap on view to move base to original location.
+* [handlePositionMode](https://github.com/bradhowes/Joystick/blob/main/Sources/JoyStickView/JoyStickView.swift#L146) -- when set to `.absolute` (default) the handle will move to the initial (constrained) press location.
+When set to `.relative` the handle will move only after the touch moves.

 # Releases